wasabi2710/clipboardy/README.md

 ## Notes and Considerations

-1. It is recommended to specify the direct broadcast address for your desired subnet in the server.h file, rather than using a general broadcast address.
+1. It is recommended to specify the direct broadcast address for your desired subnet in the server.h header file, rather than using a general broadcast address.
 2. Please note that encryption is not implemented, so proceed with caution!